Sharp and quantitative estimates for the $p-$Torsion of convex sets

 \begin{definizione} Let $\Omega$ a bounded, open and convex set of $\mathbb{R}^n$, the width of $\Omega$ in the direction $y \in \mathbb{R}$ is defined as

 and the minimal width of $\Omega$ as

 \end{definizione}

-We recall the following estimate, which is proved in \cite{fenchel_bonnesen} in the planar case and is generalized in \cite{brasco_2020_principal_frequencies} in every dimensions. \begin{prop} Let $\Omega$ be a bounded, open and convex set of $\mathbb{R}^n$ with non-empty interior.
+We recall the following estimate, which is proved in \cite{fenchel_bonnesen} in the planar case and is generalized in \cite{brasco_2020_principal_frequencies} to all dimensions. \begin{prop} Let $\Omega$ be a non-empty bounded, open and convex set of $\mathbb{R}^n$.
 Then,